astodynamics

 Results

-The results obtained by means of the proposed Mathematica Notebook have been compared with typical Molnia orbit ground track published in [3] for validation purposes.
+The orbital elements have been propagated by means of the proposed Mathematica Notebook (see above) and compared with typical Molnia orbit ground track published in [3] for validation purposes.
 A full agreement is observable.

 Conclusion

-Believe it or not, the orbit distorsion due to gravitational components ΔUx,y,z is more perceivable in the vicinity of perigee.
+Believe it or not, the orbit perturbation due to gravitational components ΔUx,y,z is more perceivable in the vicinity of perigee.

 References